- Scheduling Across Applications

 - Scheduling Within an Application

 Spark has several facilities for scheduling resources between computations.
 First, recall that, as described in the cluster mode overview, each Spark application (instance of SparkContext) runs an independent set of executor processes.
 The cluster managers that Spark runs on provide facilities for scheduling across applications.
 Second, within each Spark application, multiple “jobs” (Spark actions) may be running concurrently if they were submitted by different threads.
-This is common if your application is serving requests over the network.
+This is common if your application is serving requests over the network; for example, the Shark server works this way.
 Spark includes a fair scheduler to schedule resources within each SparkContext.

 Scheduling Across Applications